TeYuanLiu/teyuanliu.github.io/content/blog/container.md

 #### Image size

 We can reduce Docker image size by:
--   Include only what's needed.
+-   Include only what is needed.
     -   Multi-stage build
         -   Build stage
             -   Install necessary dependencies and create a standalone executable.